 Artist Ira Joel Haber: It really gave me lots of ideas; I use landscapes in most if not all my work, from my sculptures to my works on paper.

 If this poem were a vehicle, what would it be?

 If the broadside collaboration were a plant, what would it be?

 Artist Ira Joel Haber: A dead plant or a bare tree.

 Read any good books lately?

-Artist Ira Joel Haber: The last three novels I’ve read had 9-11 as part of the narrative and in one case Falling Man by Don Delillo the book was about a couple coming to grips with what happened on that horrible day.
-The other two novels Julia Glass’s The Whole World Over, and Paul Auster’s Brooklyn Follies also was touched by 9-11.
+Artist Ira Joel Haber: The last three novels I’ve read had 9-11 as part of the narrative and in one case-Falling Man by Don Delillo-the book was about a couple coming to grips with what happened on that horrible day.
+The other two novels, Julia Glass’s The Whole World Over and Paul Auster’s Brooklyn Follies also were touched by 9-11.
 I usually love Paul Auster but I was bothered by the contrived simplistic narrative drive and the characters who just had wonderful things coming to them left or right.
 I didn’t care for The Whole World Over which I found very much a soap opera, and I don’t think I would ever read another one of her novels.
-Right now I’m reading a Lawarence Block mystery which are always fun and perfect for long subway rides.
+Right now I’m reading a Lawrence Block mystery which are always fun and perfect for long subway rides.